 Phase 1

-This is a drawing I have always liked and thought it would work as an engraved piece.
+This is a drawing I always liked and thought it would work as an engraved piece.
 It reminds me of fireworks.

 Phase 2